 While social media interactions can tell you something about your customers’ experiences, why would you need a community in order to better your customer service?

-, and they can help you vastly improve your approach to customer support.
+Brand communities offer unique insights into customer needs, expectations and desires, and they can help you vastly improve your approach to customer support.
 More than ever, major brands are leveraging their communities to supercharge their customer service.
 Here’s what they know.

 Why customer service matters

 We’re all here because we believe that customers deserve the best — a top-notch product, and excellent service when they need help.

 More than ever, customers are starting to prioritize service over products.

 That’s right — you could offer a life-changing product or service, but if your customer support is subpar, you can kiss return business goodbye.